knobs-dials/everyday-admin/README.md

-Various scripts made in the process of being a sysadmin.
+Various scripts made in the process of being a sysadmin, that are too random to get their own repository.

 Sorted roughly in order of how much I seem to actually use them.